gaehlerm/SoftwareEngineering/README.md

         return long_name.title()
 ```

 The only drawback is that Copilot suggests the function `get_descriptive_name` instead of defining the Pythonic `__str__` method.
-Furthermore if you already what members and methods a class should have, you are probably faster writing it yourself instead of asking Copilot to do it.
-Copilot is only good, if you need some ideas on how to structure your class.
+Furthermore, if you already know what members and methods a class should have, you are probably faster writing it yourself instead of asking Copilot to do it.
+Copilot is only beneficial if you need ideas on how to structure your class.

 # 15. Inheritance